influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/configure/security/authentication.md

    ```

    - **username** - The name of your InfluxDB user.
-   - **exp** - The expiration time of the token in UNIX epoch time.
+   - **exp** - The expiration time of the token in UNIX [epoch time](/enterprise_influxdb/v1.9/query_language/explore-data/#epoch_time).
      For increased security, keep token expiration periods short.
      For testing, you can manually generate UNIX timestamps using [https://www.unixtimestamp.com/index.php](https://www.unixtimestamp.com/index.php).

-   Encode the payload using your shared secret.
-   You can do this with either a JWT library in your own authentication server or by hand at [https://jwt.io/](https://jwt.io/).
+   To encode the payload using your shared secret, use a JWT library in your own authentication server or encode by hand at [https://jwt.io/](https://jwt.io/).

    The generated token follows this format: `<header>.<payload>.<signature>`